a-anandtv/Glvq-in-numpy/README.md

 Where **alpha** is the learning rate.

 ## Next update
-* Add a normalizer for the input data
-* Add visualization for decision boundary and receptive fields
 * Introduce a stop by mechanic where in the training stops when the learning is slower than a pre defined value